HoganMcDonald/playworks-step-challenge-v2/README.md

 - Admins/captains see user steps pages and can delete - 40mins
 - Admins/Captains can delete steps or posts for team members - 1hr
 2
+- Admin can switch active contest / show in bottom of screen - 1hr